GalileoBlues/Recurva/README.md

 Looking at these stats you could conclude that HL is better than RL but as mentioned before compositionally this is rarely true because R is much more un-agreeable as a letter in comparison with H. R's most common partners that make sense from as SFB standpoint create a lot of SFS unfortunately which means it often gets put by itself on the pinky homerow or in combination with RL.

-Why is this important? because L is just as un-agreeable as R and also causes trouble for the composition, it has the highest number of repeats of any letter (ll: 0.713%) and only goes with the letters i've shown above and the letter M (SFBs: ml + lm: 0.028%, SFS: ml + lm: 0.298%)
+Why is this important? because L is just as un-agreeable as R and also causes trouble for the composition, it has the highest number of repeats of any letter (ll: 0.713%) and only goes with the letters I've shown above and the letter M (SFBs: ml + lm: 0.028%, SFS: ml + lm: 0.298%)

 ## Analysis of Whorf and Semimak